saltyorg/docs/docs/saltbox/backup/migrate.md

     1. Register your domain with [Cloudflare](../../faq/cloudflare.md).

-    2. Add the Cloudflare API into [Accounts](../install/install.md#step-2-configuration).
+    2. Add the preferred Cloudflare Global API Key and account email, or a scoped token, into [Accounts](../install/install.md#step-2-configuration).

 4. If you are not using Cloudflare: